-- NOTE: If you are reinstalling an infrared sensor driver, you must first enable the infrared sensor in system setup before continuing with the driver installation.
-See System Setup Program. - 1.
-After extracting the driver files to your hard drive as described in the previous section, click the Start button and right-click My Computer. - 2.
-Click Properties. - 3.
-Click the Hardware tab and click Device Manager. - 4.
-Double-click the type of device for which you are installing the driver (for example, Modems or Infrared devices). - 5.
-Double-click the name of the device for which you are installing the driver. - 6.
-Click the Driver tab and click Update Driver. - 7.
-Click Install from a list or specific location (Advanced) and click Next.
+NOTE: If you are reinstalling an infrared sensor driver, you must first enable the infrared sensor in the system setup program (see Enabling the Infrared Sensor) before continuing with the driver installation.

-- 8. Click Browse and browse to the location to which you previously copied the driver files. - 9.
-When the name of the appropriate driver appears, click Next. - 10.
-Click Finish and restart your computer.
+- 1. After extracting the driver files to your hard drive as described in the previous section, right-click My Computer on the Windows desktop→ Properties→ Hardware → Device Manager - 2.
+Double-click the type of device for which you are installing the driver (for example, Modems or Infrared devices). - 3.
+Double-click the name of the device for which you are installing the driver. - Click Driver→ Update Driver. - 5.
+Click Install from a list or specific location (Advanced)→ Next. - 6.
+Click Browse and browse to the location to which you previously copied the driver files. - 7.
+When the name of the appropriate driver appears, click Next→ Finish and restart your computer